CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, highly actionable skill with clear step-by-step workflow and executable code examples in two languages.
-Its main weakness is length — providing both TypeScript and Python implementations inline makes it verbose, and some content could be split into referenced files.
+This is a solid, highly actionable skill with clear step-by-step workflow and executable code in two languages.
+Its main weakness is length—providing both TypeScript and Python implementations inline plus detailed payload structures makes it verbose for a single SKILL.md without supporting bundle files.
 The error handling table and idempotency guidance are strong additions that demonstrate production-readiness awareness.

 Suggestions

-Trim inline code comments that restate what the code obviously does (e.g., '// All recipients signed -- download final PDF, update CRM') to improve conciseness.
+Remove inline comments that explain obvious intent (e.g., '// All recipients signed -- download final PDF, update CRM') to improve conciseness.

 DimensionReasoningScore